lazysasha/barista-service/assignment.md

 ```
 Quarkus will start on port 8080 in development mode, which means that any change you make will result in an automatic redeployment.
 No need to restart the server (usually).

+The application has a nice user interface which can be found at:
+- 'http://localhost:8080/coffeebugs/menu/index.html' for the menu and
+- 'http://localhost:8080/coffeebugs/out/index.html' for placing the order.

 ### Exercise 1: Getting the menu